-- 12.28 The Broom Leys Road junction is a four-arm signalised crossroads between the A511 Stephenson Way and Broom Leys Road. - 12.29 The proposed Broom Leys junction improvements broadly retain the existing layout but will widen the entry and exit on the A511 to allow two ahead lanes for the A511 in both directions.

-- 12.30 To accommodate the two lane approach on the southbound approach of the A511 Bardon Road to the north of the junction, the westbound right turn into Broom Leys Road will be banned. - 12.31 In order to construct the widened approach to the junction from the south, an area of permanent land take is required on the western side of the southern arm, adjoining the existing adopted highway.
+- 12.29 The Broom Leys Road junction is a four-arm signalised crossroads between the A511 Stephenson Way and Broom Leys Road. - 12.30 The proposed Broom Leys junction improvements broadly retain the existing layout but will widen the entry and exit on the A511 to allow two ahead lanes for the A511 in both directions. - 12.31 To accommodate the two lane approach on the southbound approach of the A511 Bardon Road to the north of the junction, the westbound right turn into Broom Leys Road will be banned. - 12.32 In order to construct the widened approach to the junction from the south, an area of permanent land take is required on the western side of the southern arm, adjoining the existing adopted highway.
 Although under the ownership of the Council, it is not adopted highway and so is included in the CPO to ensure all interests are acquired.
-A further area of land is required abutting this permanent land take, albeit only temporarily to allow construction access. - 12.32 To facilitate the construction of the improvements at the Broom Leys Road junction, a construction compound is required and has been incorporated into the CPO as land to be acquired.
+A further area of land is required to allow construction access. - 12.33 To facilitate the construction of the improvements at the Broom Leys Road junction, a construction compound is required and has been incorporated into the CPO as land to be acquired.
 The land will be acquired on the basis described earlier within this Statement.